 Send API requests with Postman

-This instruction helps you send requests to Exchange API using Postman.
+This instruction helps you send requests to the Exchange API using Postman.

 Before Postman setting, ensure you have: